mpociot/Fixer/README.md

 * `'StyleCI\Fixer\FixerServiceProvider'`

-## Usage
+## Documentation

-StyleCI Fixer is designed to pull down code from github commits, analyse it, and build code style reports.
-There is currently no real documentation for this package, but we are open to pull requests.
+StyleCI Fixer was created by, and is maintained by [Graham Campbell](https://github.com/GrahamCampbell), and is a code style report builder.

+Feel free to check out the [releases](https://github.com/StyleCI/Fixer/releases), [license](LICENSE), and [contribution guidelines](CONTRIBUTING.md).

 ## License